Ratchaburi province

 Ratchaburi province (จังหวัดราชบุรี, /th/) or Rat Buri (/th/) is one of Thailand's seventy-six provinces (changwat) lies in Western Thailand.
 Neighbouring provinces are (from north clockwise) Kanchanaburi, Nakhon Pathom, Samut Sakhon, Samut Songkhram and Phetchaburi.
 In the west it borders the Tanintharyi Region of Myanmar.

 Ratchaburi is 80 km west of Bangkok and borders Myanmar to the west with the Tenasserim Hills as a natural border.
 The Mae Klong flows through the centre of Ratchaburi town.
+The east of the province is river plain, the west is hill country in the Tenasserim Hills, and its limestone caves hold large bat colonies.

+The provincial town has been traced to the Dvaravati period, and the moated town of Khu Bua lies southeast of it.
+A second ancient town at Sa Kosi Narai in Ban Pong district has been identified with one of the cities named in the Preah Khan inscription.

+Most of the population is Buddhist, with Mon communities in the northern districts and Karen near the Myanmar border.
+The provincial seal shows a royal sword and sandals, for a name rendered both as 'the land of the king' and as 'city of the king', and the province is known for the Damnoen Saduak Floating Market and for its dragon jars.

+Toponymy

+The name Ratchaburi has been rendered both as 'the land of the king' and as 'city of the king'.
+It is said to derive from the birth of Rama I in the town.